XCom Global: History

-May 3, 2010-Established and started two data plan; limited for over 130 countries and unlimited data plan for 21 countries.
+XCom Global was Established May 3, 2010 and started with two data plans: limited for over 130 countries and unlimited data plan for 21 countries.

-September 15, 2010-Expand unlimited plan for 32 countries.
+On September 15, 2010 it expand the unlimited plan to 32 countries.

-April 2, 2011-Offered free Internet access for workers heading to Japan to aid in disaster recovery.
+On April 2, 2011 it offered free Internet access for workers heading to Japan to aid in disaster recovery.

-August 1, 2011-Introduced a Euro SIM card, expanding unlimited plan for over 60 countries.
+On August 1, 2011 it introduced a Euro SIM card, expanding unlimited plan to over 60 countries.